PathologyDataScience/MuTILs_Panoptic/README.md

 For the list of dependencies and additional details, refer to the [Dockerfile](https://github.com/szolgyen/MuTILs_Panoptic/blob/main/Dockerfile) in this repository.

+>The container has a preinstalled version of MuTILs in the home folder.
+There is no need to clone this repository in the container.

 #### Pull the docker image on your GPU server:

 1. `docker pull szolgyen/mutils:v2`